-- Energy Studies Minor: This minor is administered by cSEND and is open to all undergraduate students in all majors and colleges at the University of Notre Dame.
+- Energy Studies Minor: This minor is administered by ND Energy and is open to all undergraduate students in all majors and colleges at the University of Notre Dame.
 Students may choose a technical or nontechnical track of study.
 Other energy related minors at Notre Dame are the Energy Engineering Minor for undergraduate students in Engineering and the Minor in Sustainability for all undergraduate students in all majors and colleges.

 - RET—Research Experiences for Teachers: Engineering a More Sustainable Energy Future.
 Beginning in Summer 2012, area high school teachers and teachers from the Alliance for Catholic Education (ACE) program participate in energy related research programs at Notre Dame and develop curriculum and projects for their students in the classroom.
 This three-year program is funded by the National Science Foundation.
+ND Energy RET Experience

-- Distinguished Lecture Series 2013: This series brings to campus nationally recognized academic, industrial, and government experts to discuss best practices, new technologies, and policy development in energy.
+- Distinguished Lecture Series 2015: This series brings to campus nationally recognized academic, industrial, and government experts to discuss best practices, new technologies, and policy development in energy.

-Dorm Energy Competitions Sponsored by various organizations, there are several energy competitions each year.
+- Dorm Energy Competitions: Sponsored by various organizations, there are several energy competitions each year.
 Unplug your appliances, take the stairs, and cheer your dorm on to victory!
-Follow the dorm stats on the Energy Dashboard.
+Follow the dorm stats on the Energy Dashboard

 - Links to Energy Education Sites

 - Links to Other Resources on Sustainability